victorpopkov/cask-tools/doc/cask-homepage.md

 It automatically pulls the selected branch from the `origin`, asks which casks to modify and launches the default editor to modify them.
-After making all the changes it rebases the changes and pushes to the same branch again.
+After making all the changes it rebases them and pushes to the same branch again.

 #### `-H, --header <header>`